-Along with the Plan, the Corporation also sponsors the Martin Marietta Materials, Inc. Performance Sharing Plan, a defined contribution plan for salaried employees.
-If participants change their employment status between hourly and salaried during the year, their account balances are transferred into the corresponding plan.
-For the year ended December 31, 2009, the Plan transferred \$116,000 to the salaried plan.
+Along with the Plan, the Corporation also sponsors the Martin Marietta Materials, Inc. Savings and Investment Plan, a defined contribution plan for hourly employees.
+If participants change their employment status between salaried and hourly during the year, their account balances are transferred into the corresponding plan.
+For the year ended December 31, 2009, \$116,000 was transferred into the Plan from the hourly plan.